-“Cockroaches are illegal for anyone under the age of twenty,” lectured Lucille.
+“Cockroaches are illegal for anyone under twenty,” lectured Lucille.
 “You’re eighteen.
 Heck, I’m only nineteen.
 So!”
 Lucille folded her arms.
-“As Lunar Commander and pilot of ZAB, I order you to smoke another roach with me.”
-Eisu and Feito shared a glance, but Lucile insisted: “You can tell Daisuke I chewed you out.”
+“As Lunar Commander I order you to smoke a roach with me.”
+Eisu and Feito shared a glance, but Lucille insisted: “You can tell Daisuke I chewed you out.”

-Eisu pulled a cockroach from the pocket of his uniform.
+Eisu pulled a roach from a pocket of his red uniform.
 It was cylindrical and wrapped in its wings.
-Its legs were like dry roots.
-Feito pulled an orange lighter from the pocket of her uniform and raised her eyebrows at Lucille as if to ask, “really?”
+Feito produced an orange lighter and raised her eyebrows at Lucille as if to ask, “really?”

 “I’ve never smoked before,” said Lucille.
 “We’re too tight-laced on the moon; I can’t bum a roach off anyone legal-age.
-Did you bring that from home?”
+Did you smuggle that from Earth?”

 “We did,” said Eisu.

-“When we came from Earth we smuggled it in,” said Feito.
-She lit the roach’s head and offered it to Lucille.
-“Is it true you’ve never been to Earth?”
+Feito lit the roach’s head and offered it to Lucille.
+“Is it true you’ve never been planet-side?”

 “Yep.”
-Lucille refused the roach to watch how Feito puffed it.
+Lucille refused the roach to see how they smoked it.
 Feito took delicate puffs and passed the roach to her brother.
-“Having lived on the moon all my life, I can’t understand some earth-laws.
+“Having lived on the moon my whole life, I can’t understand Earth-laws.
 Why can folks our age pilot giant robots, but not smoke a roach?”

-Eisu took deeper puffs and gave the roach to Lucille.
-Her first puff was full-hearted and brave.
-As she coughed, Eisu explained: “I’ve heard a lot of laws are left over from the World Unification.
+Eisu puffed deep and passed the roach to Lucille.
+Her first puff was a brave one.
+As she coughed, Eisu explained: “A lot of laws are left over from the World Unification.
 Bringing every country under one constitution required concessions which aren’t totally sensible in hindsight.
-Even after the Ruler of Earth stepped down, the constitution remained the guiding document for international parliament.”
+When the Ruler of Earth abdicated, the constitution remained the guide for international parliament.”

-“Makes sense.”
-Lucille coughed again; she had inhaled most of the roach in one impressive puff.
+“Makes sense,” said Lucille through coughs; she’d inhaled most of the roach in her first impressive puff.
 She returned the roach to Feito to finish off.
-“Now that we’re partners in crime, you can’t just treat me like any old Lunar Commander.
-You don’t obey my orders because I outrank you.
-You obey my orders because you know me and you trust my judgement.”
+“Now we’re partners in crime, so you can’t just treat me like any old Lunar Commander.
+You don’t obey me because I outrank you.
+You obey me because you know me and you trust my judgement.”

 “Of course!” said Feito.
 “I remember how you led us in the mid-battle merger of Z-Purple, Orange, Red, Black, and Yellow.
 Z-PORKY was a huge success.”